najamelan/async_runtime/README.md

 #### Bindgen

-- feature: `bindgen`, enabled by default on WASM targets
+- feature: `Bindgen`, enabled by default on WASM targets
 - attribute: `#[ rt::bindgen ]`
 - config: `rt::Config::Bindgen`
 - targets: only on WASM